-I studied industrial design; Home spaces have always felt important to me and fresh out of college 21 years ago, I got a job working in a kitchen studio.
+I studied industrial design; Home spaces have always felt important to me and fresh out of college in 1999, I got a job working in a kitchen studio.
 I’ve worked in different industries over the years, but keep coming back to kitchens and furniture design.

 What do you love most about the job you do?

 I adore meeting clients for the first time, listening to them share their big and small dreams and being trusted to deliver that for them.

 I’m proud of every project with a happy client at the end.
 I particularly love to bring materials together in a new way and challenge the status quo.
 Since joining JD Kitchens & Interiors I’m developing a new appreciation for painted finishes and the lush colours available.

 What kind of projects do you struggle most with, why?

 I’m a bit of a tidy freak, I love order and symmetry, so a design that involves freestanding appliances challenges me!
 They break the line of beautiful cabinetry and make cleaning more difficult in the long run.